Graduate International Students

 staff assists students with pre-arrival information, orientation and advice on academic, social, cultural and employment matters.

-International applicants requiring an I-20 for an F-1 student visa MUST provide the Graduate Studies Office with the following documents:
+International applicants requiring an I-20 for an F-1 student visa should submit the following documents:

 - Completed application

 - Official transcripts from all previously attended colleges or universities (with certified English translation)